 The infraorbital nerve block provides analgesia by introducing anesthetic medication in the distribution of the infraorbital nerve for injury repair, abscess drainage, dental procedures, or pain relief.

 The infraorbital nerve block may be performed by the anesthesiologist, dentist, trauma surgeon, facial surgeon and the emergency department physician.
-No matter who performs the block, a dedicated nurse must be assigned for monitoring the patient.
+A dedicated nurse must be assigned for monitoring the patient.
 In addition, resuscitation equipment must be in the room before starting the procedure.
 The infraorbital procedure is relatively easy and safe but an inadvertent injury to the nerve is not uncommon.
-After the procedure, the patient must be monitored by the nurse for 30-45 minutes to ensure that there are no complications.
+After the procedure, the patient must be monitored for 30-45 minutes to ensure that there are no complications.

 |||Jamil FA,Asmael HM,Hasan AM,Rzoqi MG, Pain Reduction in Extensive Apical Surgery of the Anterior Maxilla: A Comparative Clinical Study.
 Journal of oral and maxillofacial surgery : official journal of the American Association of Oral and Maxillofacial Surgeons.
 2019 Apr; [PubMed PMID: 30940355]|